Is Fruit Juice Healthier Than Soda?

 Sugar and your health

-Sugary beverages like fruit juice, soda, and sports drinks are consistently in high demand in the United States.
-In fact, on any given day, about half the U.S. population will gulp a sugary drink.
-And that's not all: For 25 percent of the population, at least 200 daily calories come from sugary beverages.
+Sugary beverages like fruit juice, soda, and sports drinks are in high demand in the United States.
+In fact, on any given day, about half the U.S. population will have a sugary drink.
+And that's not all: For 1 in 4 people, at least 200 daily calories come from these beverages, according to research from the Centers for Disease Control and Prevention (CDC).

-Food manufacturers and marketers know this, and often attempt to disguise a drink’s sugar content.
-So, when you read a product’s nutrition label, look for these tell-tale ingredients, which are often used as sweeteners: corn syrup, high fructose corn syrup, molasses, evaporated cane juice, and words that rhyme with “gross” (more specifically dextrose, fructose, and maltose).
+Food manufacturers and marketers know this, and often try to disguise a drink’s sugar content.
+There are many different types of sugar, and it has many different names.
+So, when you read a product’s nutrition label, look for these tell-tale ingredients, which are often used as sweeteners:

-So if juice and soda won’t do your body any favors, what are some alternatives that offer health-enhancing benefits?
+So, if juice and soda aren’t wise choices for well-being, what are some alternatives that could offer health benefits?

-If you don’t like water's lack of flavor—or just want to switch it up—try adding lemons or limes.
-You can also make your own naturally-flavored water.
-Simply combine these ingredients, let them sit in refrigerated water overnight, and enjoy chilled the next day:
+If you think water could use more flavor—or just want to switch it up—try adding lemons or limes.
+You can also make your own naturally flavored water.
+Simply mix the ingredients, let them sit in refrigerated water overnight, and enjoy chilled the next day.
+Try one of these three combinations:

 • Strawberry and cucumber